top of page

 Sunflowers Day Nurseries has a responsibility for, and is committed to, safeguarding and promoting the welfare of children and for ensuring that they are protected from harm.

-All staff at Sunflowers Day Nurseries undertake safeguarding training every 3 years, each nursery has a Safeguarding Lead and a Deputy Safeguarding Lead in their absence.
+All staff at Sunflowers Day Nurseries undertake safeguarding training, each nursery has a Safeguarding Lead and a Deputy Safeguarding Lead in their absence.
 The named Safeguarding Lead and Deputy Safeguarding Lead undertake more thorough training to be able to fulfil this role.
 All staff are highly capable of safeguarding children and it is paramount to the daily routine of the nurseries.

 Disclosure and Barring Service (DBS) Check